julelang/jule/README.md

 + Performance-critical software
 + Memory safety
 + Immutability by default
-+ As efficient and performance as C++
++ As efficient and performant as C++
 + High C++ interoperability

 <h2 id="what-is-julec">What is JuleC?</h2>
 JuleC is the name of the reference compiler for the Jule programming language.
 It is the original compiler of the Jule programming language.
-The features that JuleC has is a representation of the official and must-have features of the Jule programming language.
+The features that JuleC has represent the official and must-have features of the Jule programming language.
 This is sort of a standard for the Jule programming language and represents the minimum competency that unofficial compilers should have.

 <h2 id="memory-safety">Memory Safety and Management</h2>
-The memory safety and the memory management is a major challenge in the C and C++ or similar programming languages.
+Memory safety and memory management is a major challenge in C , C++ and similar programming languages.
 Jule has a reference-based memory management design to solve these issues.
 Jule guarantees memory safety and uses reference counting for memory management.
 An account-allocation is automatically released as soon as the reference count reaches zero.